Ketone-IQ: History

 The company was founded as Nootrobox in 2014 by Geoffrey Woo and Michael Brandt.
 While forming the company Woo was an Entrepreneur in residence at venture capital firm Foundation Capital, while Brandt worked as a Google employee, a freelance photographer, and an adjunct professor at the Academy of Art University.

 In October 2015, the company announced that Silicon Valley angel investors including Marissa Mayer and Mark Pincus had invested $500,000 in the company.
 In December 2015, Andreessen Horowitz led a $2 million venture capital round in the company.
 Chris Dixon, who has experience at companies like Soylent, led the investment for Andreessen Horowitz.

 In August 2016, the company partnered with 7-Eleven locations in San Francisco.
 In January 2017, Woo and Brandt were named to Forbes 30 Under 30 in Consumer Technology.
-In June 2017, the company changed its name to H.V.M.N., which stands for "Health Via Modern Nutrition".
+In June 2017, the company changed its name to H.V.M.N., "Health Via Modern Nutrition".
 In 2018, HVMN products affiliated with United States Special Operations Command were tested as part of Operation Tech Warrior hosted at the National Center for Medical Readiness.
 In 2023, HVMN launched in nationwide grocery retail in Sprouts Farmers Market.

 In 2024, the company re-branded itself as Ketone-IQ and ketone.com, which is the name of the company's primary product.
-Ketone-IQ signed a 3 year partnership with Visma–Lease a Bike (men's team), a top UCI World Tour team.
+Ketone-IQ signed a three year partnership with Visma–Lease a Bike (men's team), a UCI World Tour team.

-In 2025, Ketone-IQ brought on podcaster Steven_Bartlett_(businessman) and multiple-time UFC champion Jon Jones as co-owners of the company.
-Ketone-IQ also launched in nationwide Target.
+In 2025, Ketone-IQ brought on podcaster Steven Bartlett and UFC fighter Jon Jones as co-owners of the company.
+As of that date, Ketone-IQ is distributed nationwide in Target, Sprouts, and other retailers.

 Studies and results

-On September 13, 2018, HVMN was the nutrition sponsor for cyclist Vittoria Bussi, who broke the UCI Hour record using HVMN Ketone drinks in the training run up and on the day of the world record.
+In September 2018, HVMN was the nutrition sponsor for cyclist Vittoria Bussi, who broke the UCI Hour record using HVMN Ketone Ester drinks (not Ketone-IQ drinks) in the training run up and on the day of the record.
 In the 2019 Tour de France, multiple cycling teams including and confirmed use of ketone ester for performance and recovery.

-In 2019, the United States Special Operations Command awarded HVMN a $6M research contract for a two-phase study to investigate impact of ketones on soldier performance at altitude, in mountains, on fighter jets, and in space, and researching how ketones impact cognition, physiological reserve, and oxygen availability under stressors like hypoxia.
+In 2019, the United States Special Operations Command awarded HVMN a $6M research contract for a two-phase study to investigate impact of ketone esters (not Ketone-IQ drinks) on soldier performance at altitude, in mountains, on fighter jets, and in space, and researching how ketone esters impact cognition, physiological reserve, and oxygen availability under stressors like hypoxia.